waleed-salama/lifx-streamdeck/README.md

 Once you have uninstalled the plugin you can follow the Installation instructions.

 ## Supported Actions
+You can see an overview of the features at https://www.youtube.com/watch?v=PiGfuwZe3Zs

 ### Setting the devices power state
 You are able to turn devices on or off using the respective actions.
 Doing this can control more than one device at once